 We're looking for your stories about the first place you lived in Los Angeles and how much you paid for rent.
 Read a story from one of KPCC's own, and share yours!

-When I first moved to Los Angeles in 2007, I didn't have a job.
+When I first moved to Los Angeles, I didn't have a job.
 I didn't have any friends in the city.
 But I did have one thing: a place to live.

 The hostel was simple, but attractive, with light pastel paints evoking the Southern California feel.
 The living quarters were set up like college dorm rooms — with two or more of us in most rooms.
 At a grand total of about $900 a month, paid week to week, it wasn't cheap, but that's what comes with a place that's not meant to be more than a transitional home.